Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     console.log(myChars[0]);
     console.log(myChars.length);

--   1: \[empty, 'b', 'c', 'd'\], empty, 3
+-   1: \[empty, ‘b’, ‘c’, ‘d’\], empty, 3
--   2: \[null, 'b', 'c', 'd'\], empty, 3
+-   2: \[null, ‘b’, ‘c’, ‘d’\], empty, 3
--   3: \[empty, 'b', 'c', 'd'\], undefined, 4
+-   3: \[empty, ‘b’, ‘c’, ‘d’\], undefined, 4
--   4: \[null, 'b', 'c', 'd'\], undefined, 4
+-   4: \[null, ‘b’, ‘c’, ‘d’\], undefined, 4

 **Answer**

 ##### Answer: 3

 The `delete` operator will delete the object property but it will not reindex the array or change its length.
-So the number or elements or length of the array won't be changed.
-If you try to print myChars then you can observe that it doesn't set an undefined value, rather the property is removed from the array.
+So the number or elements or length of the array won’t be changed.
+If you try to print myChars then you can observe that it doesn’t set an undefined value, rather the property is removed from the array.
 The newer versions of Chrome use `empty` instead of `undefined` to make the difference a bit clearer.

 ------------------------------------------------------------------------